We were recently interviewed by Gareth Halfacree of Custom PC Magazine

 Mapping The Data

-Now comes the interesting bit which might get a little technical but bare with us.
+Now comes the interesting bit which might get a little technical but bear with us.

 It has to be understood that there is no randomness in the game; all random values are actually derived directly from the data that is mapped into postcode sections.
 The Leeds postcodes are then displayed prominently prior to entering the section when you play the game.